Urban-Meteorology-Reading/UMEP-Docs/docs/source/Introduction.rst

 Road map for QGIS3 Version
 --------------------------

-The migration of UMEP into QGIS3 is planned for the Autumn of 2018 but it has already started.
+The migration of UMEP into QGIS3 is almost complete.
 Below you see the status of the different tools regarding implemetation for QGIS3.
-An early adopter release is available from early August.
 Please report any issues to our `repository <https://bitbucket.org/fredrik_ucg/umep/wiki/Home>`__.

-.. note:: There are currently (October 2018) some conflict issues between versions in some python libraries in the OSGeo repository (matplotlib 3.0.0 and pandas 0.23.4).
-To solve this, follow the instructions found `here <Python_Libraries>`.

 MetdataProcessor - READY